Post-Doctoral Fellow | BIG_Podcasts Host

 In an effort to highlight and track the work of our people, we try to record as many of our public events as possible.
 Here you will find recordings of public symposiums, conference presentations, expert interviews, and so much more dating back to the start of the Borders in Globalization program in 2013.Learn More

 New Borders in Globalization Partnership Grant

 21st Century Borders

 The increased prominence of disputes about how to manage, police, and secure borders reveals that the territoriality of borders is under tremendous pressure.
 This research initiative creates a world-wide network of policy actors and academics to study these challenges and their significant and emerging implications for border policy.
-We co-produce comparative and policy relevant research with scholars and cross-border organizations working in worldwide.
+We co-produce comparative and policy relevant research with scholars and cross-border organizations worldwide.
 In addition to our 13 formal university partners, this network brings together international and transnational organizations, regional and local organizations, Indigenous led organizations, academic publishers, and a media outlet.